IgnisDa/ryot/docs/content/migration.md

 ## From `v3.*` to `v4.*`

 1. Upgrade the server to `v3.4.16` to make sure all pending migrations are applied.
-For example, if using docker-compose, you can make this change: `image: "ghcr.io/ignisda/ryot:v3.4.16"`.
+For example, you can make this change: `image: "ghcr.io/ignisda/ryot:v3.4.16"` in your docker-compose file.

 2. Go to the "Preferences" settings, then the "General" tab, and click on "Disable yank integrations" twice.
 This will ensure that latest preferences have been applied.